September in Belize

 Belize real estate is still surprisingly affordable for ex-pats wishing to live the dream of retiring in paradise.
 Whether it’s beautiful beachfront homes or affordable seaview lots perfect for building the home of your dreams, real estate in Belize is a great investment.
 The country’s booming tourism industry ensures that property values remain stable.
 And the fact that Belizean law gives equal rights to foreigners when it comes to buying, renting, or selling property allows expats a safe haven for their hard-earned assets.

-Add in the fact that property taxes are just 1-1.5% of the undeveloped value of the land plus the government imposes no capital gains taxes, and it’s easy to see why so many ex-pats have chosen to invest in Belize.
+Add in the fact that property taxes are less than US$100 a year for the undeveloped value of the land plus the government imposes no capital gains taxes, and it’s easy to see why so many ex-pats have chosen to invest in Belize.